Check out my custom vibration dampener

 Stability

 Adding extra material to a shoe’s sole and upper can help increase its overall stability.
-Therefore, as companies reduce the material throughout the shoe, they tend to lose a bit in this department.
+Therefore, as companies reduce the material throughout the shoe, they lose a bit in this department.

 Creative shoe design has enabled less material to provide adequate stability, but most players agree that the most stable shoes typically aren’t the lightest.